rapportive-oss/jquery-parsequery/README.markdown

 The encoding mechanism allows for keys in query strings to be associated with multiple values.

-If you wish to specify that some keys have multiple values, you can provide an options Object with an "array_keys" key that is a regular expression:
+If you wish to specify that some keys have multiple values, you can provide an options Object with an "array_keys" key that is a regular expression, or a function:

     $.parseQuery({
         query: "a[]=b&a[]=c&d=e&d=f",